 You can always find the most recent version of this document in the User guide application that is present in the main menu of this device.

 Please note: to be sure that your device downloads the most recent version of this user guide when available, please make sure to connect it regularly to Internet.

+Please also note: it is possible to use a text-to-speech (TTS) voice on your Mantis.
+To do so, you need to be connected to an audio Bluetooth device.
+Please read the section “Connecting Mantis Q40 to a Bluetooth device” to know how to connect an audio Bluetooth device to your Mantis.

 In the Box